Got old videos? Got questions? We’ve got answers and solutions!

 That's a maybe.
 If you have a commercially produced video tape, we can transfer it for you as long as that same material is currently unavailable for purchase on DVD.
 If that movie or program is available for purchase on DVD, then legally we cannot transfer it for you.

 Q: I only want certain things from the tape(s) transferred.
 Can you do that?

 Absolutely.
 Maybe you want to assemble a video montage for a birthday, anniversary, or Bar/Bat Mitzvah.
-You want bits and pieces extracted from various and then incorporated into a single DVD.
+You want bits and pieces extracted from various and then incorporated into a single DVD or video file.
 We are happy to help you with all aspects of video montages*.

 Q: Do you watch my movies?

 No - we don't actually watch customer material.
 We check it at the beginning to ensure that things are running smoothly, and at the end, to be sure all of the material has transferred.